 Jenny Brown (NSW)

-Jenny Brown is Wandandian women with strong connections to the Yuin Nation, south eastern New South Wales.
+Jenny Brown is a Wandandian woman with strong connections to the Yuin Nation, south eastern New South Wales.
 She has a background in strategic and operational leadership in both the Australian and State bureaucracy.
 Her expertise is in community based research, strengthening sector capacity and developing strategic frameworks and public policy.

-Her current role is the National Manager, Aboriginal & Torres Strait Islander Engagement and Wellbeing with the Australian Red Cross, where she leads a strategy outcome that supports co-designed approaches with young Aboriginal & Torres Strait Islander peoples to improve their wellbeing connected to identity, culture and community.
+Her current role is National Manager, Aboriginal & Torres Strait Islander Engagement and Wellbeing with the Australian Red Cross, where she leads a strategy outcome that supports co-designed approaches with young Aboriginal & Torres Strait Islander peoples to improve their wellbeing connected to identity, culture and community.
 She is committed to leading and advocating for the role and voice of the Red Cross National Aboriginal and Torres Strait Islander Leadership team in driving cultural change at the organisational level.
 This comes with a whole of organisational remit in oversighting the implementation of the Red Cross commitment to reconciliation.

 Natahlia Buitendyk (Qld)